 The largest proportion of annual compensation for our NEOs consists of annual LTI awards.
 Annual LTI grants provide our NEOs an opportunity to receive long-term, variable compensation based on the achievement of specific Board-approved performance objectives and appreciation in our share price.
 By encouraging delivery of long-term, sustainable shareholder value, LTI awards are designed to align NEO and shareholder interests.
-Our LTI program also seeks to mitigate compensation-related risk by deferring vesting or payout of 75 percent of annual grants for a full three-year period.
+Our LTI program also seeks to mitigate compensation-related risk by deferring vesting or payout of 75% of annual grants for a full three-year period.

-In 2022, annual LTI grants to our NEOs consisted of 75 percent PSUs, and 25 percent RSUs, as described below.
+In 2023, annual LTI grants to our NEOs consisted of 75% PSUs, and 25% RSUs, as described below.

 Upon vesting, PSU and RSU value is determined based on the value of our common share closing price on the Friday prior to the payment date.
 For PSUs, this value is multiplied by the approved PSU performance multipliers described below.
-PSUs and RSUs are settled by either cash payment, or, at the election of the holder, delivery of common shares purchased on the open market.
+PSUs and RSUs are settled by either cash payment, or at the election of the holder, delivery of common shares purchased on the open market.
 For grants made on or after July 1, 2022, PSUs and RSUs may be settled by common shares issued from Keyera's treasury.

-For additional details on the terms of the LTI plan, see Schedule "D" - Long-term Incentive Plan Summary.
+For additional details on the terms of the LTI plan, see Schedule "C" - Long-term Incentive Plan Summary.

-Performance share units (PSUs) (75 percent of 2022 LTI grants)
+Performance share units (PSUs) (75% of 2023 LTI grants)

 PSUs are notional share units, equivalent in value to a Keyera common share.
-For 2022, PSUs represent seventy five percent of the value of LTI grants to our NEOs.
+For 2023, PSUs represent 75% of the value of LTI grants to our NEOs.
 When a dividend is paid on our common shares, PSUs attract dividend equivalent units, payable only upon vesting of the underlying PSU.
-PSUs are fully cliff vested, such that no PSUs vest until the three-year Performance Period (as defined in Schedule "D") is completed.
+PSUs are fully cliff vested, such that no PSUs vest until the three-year Performance Period (as defined in Schedule "C") is completed.